Eelviny/fsmu.co.uk/_projects/school-lunch-feeding-programme.md

 However, it is clear that we now need to also focus on the nutritional needs of the boarders and orphans at the school.
 The school has a very small budget to feed the boarders, and no money for feeding the orphans, until we started to help support the orphans.

-The drought and the continuing food storages in East Africa have impacted the school as the cost of basic food items have rocketed in price.
+The drought and the continuing food shortages in East Africa have impacted the school as the cost of basic food items have rocketed in price.

-We aim to work in partnership with the school on how we support them – and it will be in a number of ways – through education so that they understand the importance of a varied diet and to help fund the purchase of crops for the school garden.
+We aim to work in partnership with the school on how we support them – and it will be in a number of ways – through education so that they understand the importance of a varied diet and to help fund the purchase of crops for the school garden and introduction of Moringa.